maxgmr/mfs16/mfs16book/src/instruction_set.md

 - **JPZ imm32:** Jump to address imm32 iff the Zero flag is set.
   Opcode: 0x8002
-  Cycles: 5
+  Cycles: 5 if satisfied, else 2

 - **JNZ imm32:** .Jump to address imm32 iff the Zero flag is reset.
   Opcode: 0x8003
-  Cycles: 5
+  Cycles: 5 if satisfied, else 2

 - **JPC imm32:** Jump to address imm32 iff the Carry flag is set.
   Opcode: 0x8004
-  Cycles: 5
+  Cycles: 5 if satisfied, else 2

 - **JNC imm32:** Jump to address imm32 iff the Carry flag is reset.
   Opcode: 0x8005
-  Cycles: 5
+  Cycles: 5 if satisfied, else 2

 - **JPO imm32:** Jump to address imm32 iff the Overflow flag is set.
   Opcode: 0x8006
-  Cycles: 5
+  Cycles: 5 if satisfied, else 2

 - **JNO imm32:** Jump to address imm32 iff the Overflow flag is reset.
   Opcode: 0x8007
-  Cycles: 5
+  Cycles: 5 if satisfied, else 2

 - **JPP imm32:** Jump to address imm32 iff the Parity flag is set.
   Opcode: 0x8008
-  Cycles: 5
+  Cycles: 5 if satisfied, else 2

 - **JNP imm32:** Jump to address imm32 iff the Parity flag is reset.
   Opcode: 0x8009
-  Cycles: 5
+  Cycles: 5 if satisfied, else 2

 - **JPN imm32:** Jump to address imm32 iff the Negative flag is set.
   Opcode: 0x800A
-  Cycles: 5
+  Cycles: 5 if satisfied, else 2

 - **JNN imm32:** Jump to address imm32 iff the Negative flag is reset.
   Opcode: 0x800B
-  Cycles: 5
+  Cycles: 5 if satisfied, else 2

 - **JP bra:** Jump to address bra.
   Opcode: 0x801a